Regidan-codes/Weather-api-python/README.md

 # What is the project about??
-This is flask app to create weather api
+A REST API built with Python and Flask to serve historical weather data for various cities.